You can learn more about the novel HERE.

 “Dad, you’re not going to believe this.”
 I stopped to catch my breath.
 “I was on third base and…”

 “Not now, son.
 I am busy.
 You can tell me later.”

 Dad was adjusting the radio dial, trying to improve the reception as he kept asking Mom to calm down.
 Neither effort was working.
 Mom couldn’t keep still.
 She was shaking, on account of her nerves, she said.
 She kept looking up at the sky through the window, mumbling over the radio static.

 “Paquito, leave your father alone!
 We need to find out what’s going on.”

 “Going on with what?”

-“We need to know the truth about the bombing!”
+“We need to know if there’s going to be a bombing!”

 “We don’t know what’s going on.
 That’s why we’re trying to find out!”